Paso Robles, CA

 Advertising

-The Berkshires aren't just one town but a collection of several that are quaint and charming in their way.
-Start with Lenox, a scenic and lush town once the home of writer Edith Wharton, and Stockbridge, a town bursting with Norman Rockwell-inspired streets.
+The Berkshires aren’t just one town but a collection of several that are quaint and charming in their own way.
+Start with the scenic and lush Lenox, once the home of writer Edith Wharton, or Stockbridge, known for its Norman Rockwell-inspired streets.
 There’s also North Adams, replete with picturesque churches, and Williamstown, surrounded by mountains and farmland.
-Stroll together hand-in-hand along the historic downtown streets, hit a hiking trail, and relax together in a B&B: there's romance here no matter where your days (and nights) take you.
+Stroll together hand-in-hand along the historic downtown streets, hit a hiking trail, and relax together in a B&B. No matter where your adventure in the Berkshires takes you, romance permeates this classic New England region.

 Advertising